myTerminal/foraget/README.md

 # foraget

-A simple universal package manager for Unix-like systems [in-progress]
+A simple universal package manager for Unix-like systems

 ## Background